serenabooth/Bayes-TrEx/CLEVR/README.md

-# Bayes-Probe Experiments with CLEVR
+# Bayes-TrEx Experiments with CLEVR

+***A word of caution: this code is tightly coupled to specific versions and system setups of Blender, .blend files, and certain python packages.
+If you're looking to try out Bayes-TrEx quickly, we recommend instead starting with the MNIST and Fashion-MNIST experiments: [../MNIST](../MNIST)***

 For our experiments with CLEVR, we use and extend two repos distributed by the original CLEVR authors (Johnson et al.):

 1. For Inferring and Executing Programs for Visual Reasoning:  https://github.com/facebookresearch/clevr-iep
 2. For rendering new CLEVR scenes:  https://github.com/facebookresearch/clevr-dataset-gen

 Our primary modifications are added to: